Asangaon railway station

-Asangaon is a railway station on the Central line of the Mumbai Suburban Railway network.
+Asangaon (station code: ASO) is a railway station on the Central line of the Mumbai Suburban Railway network in the Mumbai division of the Central Railway.
 It is also now a green station.
 It is the only railway station which serves Shahapur city.

+In March 2018, the Asangaon Railway station was declared fully Green powered station as it gets sufficient power from the windmills and solar panels.

+Around two lakh commuters travel from Asangaon daily.